runemadsen/rune.js/README.md

 #### two.js

-- Constructing polygons from scratch is pretty hard.
+- The drawing API is not super pleasant when creating shapes from scratch.